| Home > Diagnosis Development > Resources > Glossary of Terms

 COMPONENTS OF A DIAGNOSIS

 Provides a name for a diagnosis that reflects, at a minimum, the diagnostic focus (from Axis 1) and the nursing judgment (from Axis 3).
 It is a concise term or phrase that represents a pattern of related cues.
 It may include modifiers.

 Provides a clear, precise description; delineates its meaning and helps differentiate it from similar diagnoses.

-Environmental factors and physiological, psychological, genetic or chemical elements that increase the vulnerability of an individual, family or community to an unhealthy event.
+Environmental factors and physiological, psychological, genetic, or chemical elements that increase the vulnerability of an individual, family, group, or community to an unhealthy event.
 Only risk diagnoses have risk factors.

 Factors that appear to show some type of patterned relationship with the nursing diagnosis.
-Such factors may be described as antecedent to, associated with, related to, contributing to or abetting.
-Only actual nursing diagnoses have related factors; health-promotion diagnoses may have related factors, if they help to clarify the diagnosis.
+Such factors may be described as antecedent to, associated with, related to, contributing to, or abetting.
+Only problem-focused nursing diagnoses and syndromes must have related factors; health-promotion diagnoses may have related factors, if they help to clarify the diagnosis.